 Reducing or Eliminating Penalties

 One of the significant benefits of the IRS Fresh Start Program is its provision for reducing or eliminating penalties, which can substantially lower your overall tax debt.
+The IRS collects billions in penalties annually from non-compliance, and failure to pay penalties can quickly make that balance even harder to manage.
 There are two primary options available under this program: penalty abatement and hardship status.

 Penalty Abatement: This option allows taxpayers to have their penalties waived if they can demonstrate that they are unable to pay their taxes due to reasonable cause.
 Reasonable cause might include circumstances such as serious illness, natural disasters, or other situations that have significantly impacted your ability to meet your tax obligations.
 By eliminating these penalties, taxpayers can reduce their total tax liability, making it easier to manage their debt.